Why I Collect Books: Confessions of a Bibliophile

 My motive for buying, and collecting, books was simply the wish—no, the need—to possess the copies I loved.
 I had the physical and emotional need to reach onto a shelf—my very own shelf—pick up a book, hold it in my hands and leaf through the pages.
 I re-read those books I enjoyed the most, justifying to myself the cost associated with so many purchases.
 I began to acquire bookcases.

-Forty-five years later, I've accumulated thousands of volumes that fill the many bookcases which proliferated throughout my home.
-Many of their shelves are “double-rowed”, with smaller sized books stored in front of larger tomes.
+Fifty years later, I've accumulated thousands of volumes that fill the many bookcases which proliferate throughout my home.
+Many of their shelves are “double-rowed”, with smaller-sized books stored in front of larger tomes.
 Other books, for which no room at all exists on the shelves (and there’s certainly no floor space available for more bookcases), are stored in packing boxes.

 It wasn’t until a couple of years ago, when I read John Dunning’s mystery novels, The Bookman’s Wake and Booked to Die , that I encountered the phrase “book scout.”
 Those stories and the information they contained about a reason for acquiring books hitherto unknown to me sparked a flame in my imagination.